ripple-emulator/ripple/README.md

 ## Contributing

-If you like the project, and want to contribute code, please issue a pull request (on [GitHub](https://github.com/apache/incubator-ripple/pulls)) into the `master` branch.
+If you like the project, and want to contribute code, please issue a pull request (on [GitHub](https://github.com/ripple-emulator/ripple/pulls)) into the `master` branch.

-Note: You will need to submit an Apache [ICLA](http://www.apache.org/licenses/#clas) (Individual Contributor License Agreement) for your contribution to be accepted.

 ## Code Guidelines